biosimulations/biosimulations/docs/community/governance.md

 # Project governance

-The project is governed by a committee of maintainers who collectively decide the direction of the project with input from the community.
-A list of the current maintainers is available in the [README](/README.md).
+The project is governed by a committee of core developers who collectively decide the direction of the project with input from the community.
+A list of the current team members is available [here](../about/team.md).

 ## Maintainer responsibilities